bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 * Short answer: *Gradient Descent* is *magic*
   * Longer answer is that success will vary:
     * with the kind of noise
-    * with the problem
+    * with the task
   * Here, the local minima resists moving into a tortured function
-    * Local minima: fancy way to describe where the NN parameters get "stuck"
+    * Local minima: where the NN parameters get "stuck"
     * The output is a piecewise linear fit with 1000 pieces, which is naturally smooth
 <!-- Make a drop down slide to illustrate that mechanic -->
 * Despite this success, regularizers are *vital* for deep learning